Musical Rhythm Transcription Based on Bayesian Piece-Specific Score Models Capturing Repetitions: Rhythm Transcription Method

 \subsection{Algorithms for Rhythm Transcription}

-Our generative models for rhythm transcription constructed as combinations of a score model and a performance model are HMMs where latent states are the variables of the score model and observed variables are onset times or durations of an input performance signal (see explicit formulation in Supplemental Material).
-Thus, the standard Viterbi algorithm \cite{Rabiner1989} can be used to estimate the variables of the score model including note values or metrical positions, from the input performance signal.
-For Bayesian models, the model parameters are first estimated from the input signal as explained in Sec.~\ref{sec:ParameterLearning} and the latent variables are then estimated by the Viterbi algorithm.
+Our generative models for rhythm transcription constructed as combinations of a score model and a performance model are HMMs whose latent states are the variables of the score model and whose observed variables are onset times or durations of input (human-performed) MIDI data.
+Thus, the standard Viterbi algorithm \cite{Rabiner1989} can be used to estimate the variables of the score model, including the note values or metrical positions, from the input MIDI data.
+For Bayesian models, the model parameters are first estimated from the input signal using the method explained in Sec.~\ref{sec:ParameterLearning}, and the latent variables are then estimated by the Viterbi algorithm.
+As an example, an explicit algorithm for rhythm transcription based on the first-order Bayesian metrical MM (MetMM1B) is presented in \ref{sec:ExplicitAlgorithm}.

-For some of the present models, especially, PatMM1DB and PatMM1SDB, the latent state space is huge and the Viterbi algorithm requires an impractical amount of computation time.
-To solve this, we apply a beam search and only retain the top-$W$ most probable states at each Viterbi update ($W$ is a preset number called the beam width).
+For some of the present models, especially PatMM1DB and PatMM1SDB, the latent state space is huge, and the Viterbi algorithm requires an impractical amount of computation time.
+To address this issue, we apply a beam search and only retain the top-$W$ most likely states at each Viterbi update ($W$ is a preset number called the beam width).
+Using $N_Z$ to represent the number of latent states, the computational costs are reduced to $O(N_ZW)$ from $O(N_Z^2)$ via this technique, while the chance of obtaining the globally optimal solution decreases for smaller $W$s.
+Since the inferential precision increases as we increase $W$, its value should be set to a practical upper limit for tractable computation.
 For Bayesian extensions of these models, we also apply a similar method in the forward algorithm used for estimating the posterior probability.